Club de Fútbol Fraigcomar: FPR FCN

 which concluded in December, to crown the overall National League Champion.

 Campeonato Nacional de Fútbol de Puerto Rico, became the first organized tournament to unify the domestic football scene established by the Federación Puertorriqueña de Fútbol.

 In 2005 the team finally established as the best football team in Puerto Rico, winning the senior championship in three successive years from 2005–07 while also winning five of the seven youth categories.

 Return to Professional soccer

 2017 season

 The club headed by Argentinean Antonio Pirillo, will make his debut in the Puerto Rico Soccer League with experienced Costa Rican coach Elgy Morales.
 Fraigcomar will debut in the official inauguration of the tournament next Saturday April 8, 2017 before rival, and current champions of the Puerto Rico Soccer League, Metropolitan Football Academy, both of the capital city.
 In their only friendly match of the year, the Franciscans of Fraigcomar defeated the 2-0 metropolitan players in the Bayamon City Cup.

 Current squad

 Achievements

-This a list of the senior team achievements.
+This is a list of the senior team achievements.